Photography and the law: Macau

 In Macau, a photographer must not take or publish any photographs of a person against his/her will without legal justification, even in a public place.
 Besides, everyone has a right to Personality Rights.
 People are not to be photographed, photographs of them displayed or reproduced without their prior consent.
 Criminal penalties include imprisonment.
 Additionally, photography of police officers in Macau is illegal.

+Malaysia

+In Malaysia, a letter of approval is required for photography using drone.

 Mexico

 Mexican law is similar to the law in the United States.
 Authorities may intimidate or prevent any holder of a camera if they come into close perimeters of Government buildings.

 Philippines

+Privacy law of the Philippines

+In a 2022 advisory opinion by the National Privacy Commission, regarding the legality of taking photographs of certain medical facilities as part of a health monitoring activity by a local division of the Department of Health, a photograph of an identifiable person was deemed "personal information" under the scope of the Data Privacy Act.
+The commission listed the following lawful cases of the use of this personal information as prescribed by Section 12 of the Data Privacy Act: